PaulTitto/Data-Analysis/README.md

 its interesed went im bored and make good portofolio

 I will Post about Data Analyst..
+Because this is will make me power full in portofolio.